 As you know, referrals are a critical component of my business.
 If you have a colleague, friends, family member, customer, or anyone else in need of salary negotiation coaching, please connect them with me.

 I will provide them with the best help that I can, or help them find the help they need if I cannot help them directly.

 You’re reading this page because you’re a trusted friend, client, or colleague and you’re curious how to refer someone to me.

 First, thanks for thinking of me.
 I appreciate any referrals you send my way as this is how I make my living.
 I won’t let you or anyone you send my way down.

 If you’re curious about who would make an ideal referral and how to refer someone to me, read on.
 This has been one of the most frequently asked questions I’ve received and this page was written to give you helpful, specific instructions on how to refer someone you know.

 “Who should I refer to you?”

-My ideal clients are experienced Software Developers who have at least one job offer in hand or expect to negotiate one or more job offers in the next four weeks.
+My ideal clients are experienced Software Developers and Executives who have at least one job offer in hand or expect to negotiate one or more job offers in the next four weeks.